-Our Director Paul Gill established Environmentally Sustainable Systems in 1995 to provide sustainability, biodiversity and climate change research and advice for central and local government, and ecological survey and assessment to conservation agencies, renewable energy and construction sector developers.
-He has worked on sustainability indicators for Scotland’s economy, has written sustainable development guidance for the Department of Environment, Food and Rural Affairs (DEFRA) applicable to the zoos sector, and has advised councils on their sustainability and environmental policies; pioneered the use of biodiversity indicators, wind farm ecological surveys and evidence, and monitoring databases by conservation agencies; and helped develop 2.73GW offshore wind farms and 380MW of onshore wind farms and improve the evidence base for their ecological effects.
+Our Director Paul Gill established Environmentally Sustainable Systems in 1995 to provide sustainability, biodiversity and climate change research, consultancy and advice for businesses, central and local government, and ecological survey and assessment to conservation agencies, renewable energy and property developers.
+He innovated sustainability indicators for Scotland’s economy, wrote sustainable development guidance for the UK Government Department of Environment, Food and Rural Affairs, and advised councils on their sustainability and environmental policies; pioneered the use of biodiversity indicators, wind farm ecological surveys and evidence, and monitoring databases by conservation agencies; and helped develop 2.73GW offshore wind farms and 380MW of onshore wind farms and improve the evidence base for their ecological effects.

-Having undertaken large scale surveys of birds, mammals and vegetation on over fifty onshore renewable development sites, as well as surveying seabirds and marine mammals on eight offshore wind farm sites, Paul has helped Scottish Natural Heritage (SNH) develop methods for bird assessment at wind farm sites.
+Having personally undertaken large scale surveys of birds, mammals and vegetation on over fifty onshore renewable development sites, as well as surveying seabirds and marine mammals from boats on eight offshore wind farm sites, Paul has helped the conservation agency Scottish Natural Heritage (SNH) develop methods for bird assessment at wind farm sites.
 He also trialled and improved SNH’s draft guidance on mountain and moorland habitat impact assessment, classifying habitat condition, and quantifying the impacts of burning, deer browsing and the repeatability of the methodologies, while leading vegetation survey teams applying these methods to identify priority areas for deer-culling, and undertaking National Vegetation Classification surveys over large areas of the Cairngorm National Park in Scotland.

 Prior to establishing Environmentally Sustainable Systems in 1995, Paul worked for the University of Stirling as part of a team contracted by government to measure the sustainability of Scotland’s economy, taught climate change to MSc students in Human Ecology at the University of Edinburgh and spent 4 seasons surveying birds across Scotland and northern England for government (NCC), research organisations (BTO & SOC) and NGOs (RSPB in southern Scotland and on Shetland immediately after the Braer oil disaster).
 Before this he worked for the UK Government conservation agencies creating and managing a biodiversity monitoring database for monitoring the effects of climate change on 13 UK Biosphere Reserves.
 He had previously worked on a successful African antelope reintroduction programme, on birds and deer for the Forestry Commission Wildlife & Conservation Research Branch, as environmental advisor to a US construction firm in Arizona, and with various social, environmental & bird non-governmental organisations (including the Royal Zoological Society of Scotland, Friends of the Earth Scotland, Safe Energy/SCRAM, Anti-Apartheid, Namibia Support Committee, UK Green Party, RSPB, BTO, BANC and Scottish Environment Link).

-Paul established Environmentally Sustainable Systems (ESS) in April 1995, and incorporated between 2003 and 2018, to investigate and address interactions between environment, economy and society, following the first Rio de Janeiro Conference on Environment and Development in 1992.
-Our operational and philosophical target is the centre of our Sustainability Venn diagram logo.
-The overlaps of the three circles of our logo, which we target in all our work, also represent the synergies, conflicts and tensions between the three Rio imperatives, which led to three agreements signed by most of the world’s nations, namely the United Nations Framework Convention on Climate Change (that gave rise to the Paris agreement of 2015, which has set the 1.5° post-industrial global warming target that society is now aiming for), the UN Convention on Biodiversity (which underpins all UK, Scottish and EU conservation legislation, and led to the Aichi Targets), and the UN Declaration on Environment & Development (followed by the 2002 Johannesburg Declaration on Sustainable Development and the 2012 Rio+20 Sustainable Development Goals).
+Paul established Environmentally Sustainable Systems (ESS) in April 1995, and incorporated the company between 2003 and 2018, to investigate and address interactions between environment, economy and society, following the first Rio de Janeiro Conference on Environment and Development in 1992.
+Our operational and philosophical target lies at the centre of our Sustainability Venn diagram logo.
+The overlaps of the three circles of our logo, which we aim for in all our work, also represent the synergies, conflicts and tensions between the three Rio imperatives, which led to three agreements signed by most of the world’s nations, namely the United Nations Framework Convention on Climate Change (that gave rise to the Paris agreement of 2015, which has set the 1.5° post-industrial global warming target that society is now aiming for), the UN Convention on Biological Diversity (which underpins all UK, Scottish and EU conservation legislation, and led to the Aichi Targets), and the UN Declaration on Environment & Development (followed by the 2002 Johannesburg Declaration on Sustainable Development and the 2012 Rio+20 Sustainable Development Goals).
 He now focusses his efforts on resolving and harmonising the tensions, conflicts and synergies between the Paris Agreement, the Aichi Targets and the Sustainable Development Goals.